 I grew up in Minas Gerais, Brazil, and as a young adult I moved to the US in order to pursue my higher education.
 I received my PhD in Political Science from Johns Hopkins University, and am currently an Assistant Professor in Government at Bowdoin College.
-My research and teaching interests span topics in Development, Post- and Decolonial Studies, Political Ecology, Indigenous Thought, Critical Theory, and Social Movements.
-I also have a parallel interest in the politics of humanitarian interventions, and in Feminism and Queer Theories.
-My work focuses generally on Latin America and the Global South (broadly construed to include people of color in the North).
+My research and teaching interests span topics in development, political ecology, migration, humanitarianism and queer studies.
+My work focuses generally on Latin America and the Global South (broadly construed).

 (Banner photo: Xingu River, Altamira, Brazil.
 Photo by the author)